magicmarc/marks-reverie/src/content/posts/returning-to-eastford.md

 I sighed.
 “That is the lesson we were given from childhood: do not speak to strangers, do not invite yourself into another’s troubles.
 We learnt to fold our warmth inward, to guard against the world.
 Protection, yes — but also distance.”

-Vincent interjected, with his characteristic exaggeration: “It’s driving me mad.
+Vincent interjected, with his characteristic exaggeration: “It’s a dystopia and it's driving me mad.
 Get us out of here, Mark.
 Anywhere else.
 Please.”

 ## The Escape